Hendrix-CS/csci150/projects/project2.md

 *   a program to let a user solve a [Cryptogram](http://en.wikipedia.org/wiki/Cryptogram)

 **Do not feel limited by the games on this list**.
-Find a game that interests you and implement it.
+Find a word game that interests you and implement it.
 If you choose something else, check with one of your instructors first, so we can advise you on the scope of your project.